Wolf Lake Connection Trail Plan – Public Review

 In June 2019, the City of Windom began a trail planning process for the Connection Trail from the City of Windom to the Wings on the Prairie Discovery Center at Wolf Lake Waterfowl Production Area, a property of the US Fish and Wildlife Service.

-Please click on the link below to view and provide feedback regarding the Draft Wolf Lake Trail Plan
+Please click on the link below to view the Final Wolf Lake Trail Plan

 • The Wolf Lake Connection Trail aims to utilize national, state, and local grant monies for design and construction.